The Story behind Cysteamine

 Cysteamine has consistently shown superiority to hydroquinone, which was previously considered to be the most effective treatment for hyperpigmentation.
 Unlike hydroquinone, use of which has become more and more controversial and restricted due to reports on its cancer producing effect, cysteamine is also known to be an anticarcinogenic and antimutagenic agent.

-Cysteamine Cream® is intended to replace current options for the treatment of hyperpigmentation disorders and to provide a better alternative for patients wishing to lighten and unify their skin tone.
+Cysteamine Cream® is intended to replace current options for hyperpigmentation concerns.
+It provides a better alternative for those wishing to remove brown spots, reduce pigmented marks, lighten and unify their skin tone.